From beads to an immersive eCommerce experience

 Make it stand out.

 Each eCommerce shopper is unique.
 Different types of shoppers rely on different elements of the site.
-As part of my research into eCommerce shopping and behavioural patterns, I discovered several types of shoppers:
+Through research into eCommerce behaviour, I identified distinct shopper categories, each with unique needs and motivations:

 Product-Focused Shoppers